How to Initiate the Application Process

 The Single-Family Residential Rehabilitation Program gives homeowners the opportunity to rehabilitate their site-built home using a qualified contractor and receiving technical assistance from a housing inspector.
 This program can also assist in modifying homes for accessibility needs.

 Mobile homes are not included in the program.

 The rehabilitation must improve livability, increase energy efficiency, or extend the life of the property.

-- You must have owned and lived in your home for at least one year
+- You must have owned and lived in your home for at least the past 12 months

 - You must qualify based on household income

-- Sufficient equity in the home to cover the cost of the repairs must be available
+- You must have sufficient equity in the home to cover the cost of the repairs

-- Maximum allowable assets for a single person are $20,000 or $40,000 for two or more persons in the household
+- Your maximum allowable assets for a single person household cannot exceed $20,000, or $40,000 for two or more persons in the household

 Repairs, Rehabilitation and Accessibility

 The home is inspected by a Rehabilitation Specialist to determine if the repairs requested are within the scope of the program.
 Eligible home improvements must meet minimum HUD's Housing Quality Standards.